MicrosoftDocs/quantum-docs/articles/how-to-work-with-sessions.md

 |`workspace.list_session(session.id)` | Retrieve the session with ID `session.id`.
 Each session has a unique ID. |
 |`workspace.list_session_jobs(session.id)` | Retrieve a list of all jobs in the session with ID `session.id`.
 Each session has a unique ID.|

-For example, the following code defines a function that get a session with a minimum number of jobs.
-Then, it lists all jobs within that Session, and prints out the number of jobs and the first 10 jobs for that session.
+For example, the following code defines a function that gets a session with a minimum number of jobs.
+Then, for that session, it lists all the jobs, the total number of jobs, and the first 10 jobs.

 ```python
 def get_a_session_with_jobs(min_jobs):